-Geopark info Story of Saimaa Fauna
+Geopark info Geology and Environment Fauna

 the lake Saimaa area has been inhabited for thousands of years